baktify/simple-beautiful-blog/README.md

 comments which is available only for admins.

 After installing project to your machine you may not see any data in website.
 For better testing experience I created factories and seeders.
 First, you should connect project to the database.
 To do so, write database name, username, password in ".env" file.
 After it, to create posts, categories, tags just run command that will migrate database and create data.

+    cp .env.example .env
+    php artisan key:generate
-    "php artisan migrate:fresh --seed"
+    php artisan migrate:fresh --seed

 and your website will be filled with beautiful datas.
 Now, you can login in using email and password